Cloud Adoption Drivers

 Moving to the Cloud?
-Here are Four Business Drivers
+Here are four business drivers for Cloud adoption

 According to Forbes, 83% of enterprise workloads will be in the cloud by 2020.
 Whether you’ve already started adopting cloud technology, are in the middle of planning to do so, or can’t quite fathom the change just yet, it is inevitable your organization will be moving to the cloud at some point in the not-so-distant future.
 But why is cloud adoption so inevitable?
 What’s driving organizations to make this move?
 There’s a strategic reason behind every cloud adoption effort, so let’s dig in and discuss the key business drivers to moving to the cloud.